tcdng/unify-framework/README.md

 <img src="https://img.shields.io/github/license/tcdng/unify-framework" alt="License" title="">
 </p>

-Unify Framework is a full-stack server-side component-based framework for developing web applications in Java.
-The entire framework is built on the simple concept of a pool of configurable components interacting with each other at runtime to provide complete application functionality.
+Unify Framework is a server-side component-based framework for developing web applications in Java.
+The entire framework is built on the concept of a pool of configurable components interacting with each other at runtime to provide complete application functionality.

-The pool of components is maintained by a lightweight container that provides the necessary context for components to interact.
-The container, an inversion of control container, manages for the most part, the instantiation, configuration, initialization, pooling and termination of components.
-It does not provide any other major system functionality.
-All other core system functionality like transaction management, data persistence, task scheduling and intra-cluster communication, for instance, are provided indirectly by specialized components and not by the container itself.

-The framework makes available a pre-defined set of components that can be used or extended to develop your applications.
+The framework makes available, to the developer, a solid set of reusable and extensible software components built using high level abstractions that effectively hide the details of underlying complexities from the developer.

-The fundamental classes for the container and pre-defined components are provided in the two main framework libraries: unify-core and unify-web.

-### Unify Core
-* Dependency Injection
+The framework aims to avoid the mishmash of varying technologies by providing a unified full stack technology for web application development.

+## Features
+* Inversion of Control Container
 * Persistence Framework with ORM
 * Transaction Management
 * Business Service Framework